anthbrtn/anthbrtn/cv.md

 ### Invited talks

+---, Supriya Dwivedi, and Jane Lytvynenko.
+Moderated by Asmaa Malik.
+2021.
+“Viral Threats to Journalists: From Talk Radio to Social Media to Zoombombing“. *Ryerson University School of Journalism Research Centre*.
+November 9.

 ---.
 2021.
 Workshop on methods teaching.
-10 February, CC9000 Advanced
+CC9000 Advanced
 Research Methodologies, Ryerson University.
+10 February.

 ---.
 2020.
-Workshop on construction of digital research persona for investigative journalism.
-17 November, Canadian Centre for Free Expression.
+Workshop on construction of digital research persona for investigative journalism. *Canadian Centre for Free Expression*.
+17 November.

 ---.
 2019. \"How to Study the Internet."
 Guest lecture presented in SOC482 Media Methods, March 21.